Oldham R.L.F.C.

-Oldham Rugby League Football Club, is a professional rugby league football club based in Oldham, Greater Manchester, England.
-The club plays home games at Boundary Park and competes in Championship, the second tier of British rugby league.
+Oldham Rugby League Football Club is a professional rugby league football club based in Oldham, Greater Manchester, England.
+The club plays home games at Boundary Park and compete in the Championship, the second tier of British rugby league.

 Oldham have won the League Championship four times, Challenge Cup three times and the Second Division three times.

 The clubs traditional home kits are red and white hooped jerseys, navy blue shorts and red socks.
 They share a local rivalry with Rochdale Hornets, Salford Red Devils and Swinton Lions and cross county rivalries with nearby Huddersfield Giants and Halifax.

 History

 Early years

 In 1876, Oldham Football Club was founded in a meeting at the Prince Albert Hotel, Union Street West, attended by Chairman of the Watch Committee, William Chadwick, Chief Constable Charles Hodgkinson, mill owner Fred Wild, eminent local Quaker and Lord to be Alfred Emmott and three brothers of the Fletcher family.

 A playing field was organised at Sugar Meadow, Gartside Street adjacent to Glodwick Spinning Mill and changing facilities were provided by the nearby Shakespeare Inn.
 The club's headquarters were at the Black Swan Hotel, Bottom O'th Moor, Mumps.
 Their first match at Sugar Meadow was held on 21 October 1876 against Stalybridge.
 After two seasons they joined Oldham Cricket Club at the new Clarksfield ground before finding a more permanent home in 1889 at Watersheddings.